microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAdministrativeUnitMember.md

 ## Description

 The `New-EntraBetaAdministrativeUnitMember` cmdlet creates a Microsoft Entra ID object as a member of an administrative unit.
-Specify `Id`, `DisplayName`, `MailNickname`, `SecurityEnabled` and `MailEnabled` parameters for create a new administrative unit member.
+Specify `AdministrativeUnitId`, `DisplayName`, `MailNickname`, `SecurityEnabled` and `MailEnabled` parameters for create a new administrative unit member.

 Currently only Microsoft Entra ID groups are supported to create administrative unit members.